-Aside from the fact that mixing different variants of coolant could decrease cooling performance or increase corrosion in the system, in some cases incompatible chemistries of the coolants mixed together will react to actually turn into the coolant into a gel, which inhibits flow of the fluid, causes the engine to rapidly overheat and possibly fail.
+Aside from the fact that mixing different variants of coolant could decrease cooling performance or increase dissimilar-metal reactions and corrosion in the system, in some cases incompatible chemistries of the coolants (when mixed together) will react to actually turn the coolant into a gel, which inhibits flow of the fluid, causes the engine to rapidly overheat, and even possibly fail.
 An engine failure at altitude tends to ruin most peoples’ days.

 So to summarize thus far, coolant types should be taken very seriously.

 If the owner’s or maintenance manual of your aircraft does not explicitly state what was put into the engine, demand that the manufacturer provide to you – in writing – exactly what was used when the aircraft was constructed.

-If you get no meaningful assistance from the PPC manufacturer (or they themselves don’t know, which can happen when they use whatever is on hand at the time they built your aircraft), consider either a.) having a chemical analysis of the coolant done or b.) doing a comprehensive system flush and starting anew and in accordance with the engine manufacturer’s specification.
+If you get no meaningful assistance from the PPC manufacturer (or they themselves don’t know, which can happen when they use whatever is on their shelf at the time they built your aircraft), consider either a.) having a chemical analysis of the coolant done or b.) doing a comprehensive system flush and starting anew and in accordance with the engine manufacturer’s specification.

 Don’t take chances with such a critical engine subsystem.

 Make Your Life Easier

 We highly recommend the use of quick drains for both the engine and gearbox (if equipped), such as the popularly regarded Fumoto engine oil valves, or the Curtis and Saf-Air valves (both shown in their lock-open positions below).
 Aside from simply being easier, quick drains often have the following benefits:

 - The ease of use encourages aircraft owners to properly do maintenance, at the specified intervals.
 There’s less of a tendency to procrastinate because “it’s too hard”.

 - They reduce wear and potential thread damage from removing and installing drain plugs.
 Cross-threading mistakes can and do happen, but with the quick valve you’ll install it once and be done.